itsHabib/pub/README.md

 ### Running with Docker

-1. Clone the repository and start the Couchbase container:
+1. Clone the repository and start the observability stack:

 ```bash
 docker-compose up -d
 ```

-This will:
+This will start:
-- Start a Couchbase server with pre-configured collections
+- **Couchbase**: Database backend with pre-configured collections
-- Create the `pubsub` bucket with required collections (`messages`, `cursors`, `offsets`, `leases`)
-- Set up default credentials (Username: `Administrator`, Password: `password`)
+- **Prometheus**: Metrics collection and storage
+- **Grafana**: Metrics visualization dashboards
+- **Jaeger**: Distributed tracing collection and UI

 2. Build and run the e2e example: